tensorflow/data-validation/g3doc/anomalies.md

         -   `feature.skew_comparator.infinity_norm.threshold`
         -   `feature.drift_comparator.infinity_norm.threshold`
     -   Statistics Fields:
-        -   `feature.string_stats.rank_histogram`*
+        -   `features.string_stats.rank_histogram`*
     -   Detection Condition:
-        -   L-infinity norm of the vector that represents the difference between the normalized counts from the `feature.string_stats.rank_histogram` in the control statistics (i.e., serving statistics for skew or previous statistics for drift) and the treatment statistics (i.e., training statistics for skew or current statistics for drift) > `feature.skew_comparator.infinity_norm.threshold` or `feature.drift_comparator.infinity_norm.threshold`
+        -   L-infinity norm of the vector that represents the difference between the normalized counts from the `features.string_stats.rank_histogram`* in the control statistics (i.e., serving statistics for skew or previous statistics for drift) and the treatment statistics (i.e., training statistics for skew or current statistics for drift) > `feature.skew_comparator.infinity_norm.threshold` or `feature.drift_comparator.infinity_norm.threshold`